DVK02/DVK02.github.io/docs/_posts/2023-12-29-pragmatic-programming-principles-introduction.md

 - **Tip 6**: Remember the big picture.
 Review what's happening around you and not just on yourself.
 - **Tip 7**: Make quality a requirements issue.
 There will be trade-offs made, so let the users help guide you to a version of the product that is good enough.
 - **Tip 8**: Invest regularly in your knowledge portfolio.
+- **Tip 9**: Critically analyze what you read and hear.
+- **Tip 10**: It's both what you say and the way you say it.

+### Dan's Note to Self

+This is my first ever blog post.
+I think for a book summary the best method is to keep bullet points so it is easy to review at a glance.
+However, it definitely went on too long.
+So for future chapters I will split them up into multiple parts if necessary.
+I stopped paraphrasing as much towards the end as I just wanted to get it over with.